LoopKit/loopdocs/docs/operation/features/premeal.md

 enabled after carbs are announced.
 Toggling pre-meal mode will replace other overrides that may be active.
-For people who want pre-meal button to be permanently disabled in order to avoid this behavior, please ensure to leave the pre-meal targets empty after installing.
+For people who want pre-meal button to be permanently disabled in order to avoid this behavior, please ensure to leave the pre-meal targets empty after a fresh install.